PollyHannah/Phylogenomic-study/README.md

 > ECIV was inserted into 27 family level multiple sequence alignments and 51 genus level multiple sequence alignments.
 A list of the multiple sequence alignments which has ECIV sequences inserted can be found here for both levels of analysis (orthogroup names are as per original OrthoFinder runs): [family](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/family_list.txt), [genus](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/genus_list.txt).

 #### 6. Assign orthogroup identities
-I assiged possible identities to orthogroups (i.e which genes they might be) by doing an NCBI BLASTp search which compares protein query sequences to a protein database.
+I assigned possible identities to orthogroups (i.e which genes they might be) by doing an NCBI BLASTp search which compares protein query sequences to a protein database.
 I did this on the command line using the BLAST+ suite.
 There is a good tutorial [here](https://conmeehan.github.io/blast+tutorial.html) on how to install BLAST+ and conduct a BLAST+ search.

 When using BLAST+ you need a sequence database to search against.
 NCBI has many pre-made databases you can use which are available for download [here](https://ftp.ncbi.nlm.nih.gov/blast/db/).
 I used the Swiss-Prot database which is a database of high-quality protein sequences from UniProtKB/Swiss-Prot.
 It is a smaller and more accurate version of the 'nr' database made available by NCBI.